stefanmrsic/cars-fleet/README.md

 -Add builder objects validation <br />
 -Add Flyway migration scripts and move DB from in memory H2 to stored relational DB <br />
 -Upgrade frontend to use React or Angular <br />
+-Split monolith into several individual maven projects (with a parrent project), e.g. domain shouldn't have any external dependencies, spring, immutables etc.